domdewom/openai_usage/README.md

 # OpenAI Usage & Costs Scripts

 Bash scripts to fetch and display your OpenAI API usage statistics and costs.
-Available as both a standalone terminal script and a SwiftBar menu bar plugin.
+Available as both a standalone terminal script and a menu bar plugin compatible with both **xbar** and **SwiftBar**.

 ## What's Included

 - **`openai_usage.sh`** - Standalone script for terminal use
-- **`openai.30m.sh`** - SwiftBar plugin for macOS menu bar (auto-refreshes every 30 minutes)
+- **`openai.30m.sh`** - Menu bar plugin for xbar/SwiftBar (auto-refreshes every 30 minutes)

 Both scripts provide:
 - **Usage Statistics:**